PallaresLab/VariantCalling/README.md

     ```

 5. Edit configuration files
-    change the path of fastq_dir, output_dir, reference_genome in "config.yaml"
+    change the path of bam_dir, output_dir, reference_genome, dbSNP and bed_file in "config.yaml"

 6. Create index for your SNP database